Baby development

 Want to know what to expect from your growing toddler?
 These guides share general timelines for developmental milestones and how to encourage new stages of play.

-Before you get started, learn how to calculate your baby's adjusted age based on their due date and birth date.
-Much of your baby's development is tied to time in utero so babies born early may need time to reach full-term development.
+Before you start, learn how to calculate your baby's adjusted age based on their due date and birth date.
+Much of your baby's development is tied to time in utero, so babies born early may need time to reach full-term development.

 What to expect at this stage

-Remember, some babies meet their milestones at the early end of the range, while others follow a bit more slowly.
+Remember, some babies meet their milestones at the early end of the range, while others follow more slowly.

 Your baby may actively explore their environment and move through positions with ease.